The Difference Between One and Two Sided Folder Printing

 You might run into a similar problem when you’re requesting a folder quote, and the customer service representative asks, “How would you like your folder printed: one side or two?”
 It sounds like an easy enough question, but if you’re not familiar with how folders are printed and made, you might not give the right instructions.

-It wouldn’t be unreasonable for someone to assume that a folder with “two-sided printing” is printed on the front and back cover.
+It wouldn’t be unreasonable for someone to assume that a folder with “double-sided printing” is printed on the front and back cover.
 This seems logical enough when your folder is closed and in hand.
 But the thing to remember is that this isn’t the way your folder is actually printed.